 If you prefer a more hands-on method of learning, a nursing apprenticeship might be worth considering.
 Apprenticeships in nursing might not be as popular or well-known as the traditional method of getting a degree; however, they are more frequently offered by healthcare employers.
 An apprenticeship allows you to qualify as a nurse while learning on the job and getting paid for the work that you do at the same time.
 If you are worried about the mounting cost of nursing school, an apprenticeship could be the ideal alternative for you.

 Once you have gained a BSN, you will need to pass the NCLEX-RN exam for your state in order to qualify as a registered nurse.
 Passing this exam will provide you with the correct licensure to work in your state in this career.
 Bear in mind that if you want to relocate to and work in another state, you may need to take the NCLEX-RN exam again in order to be permitted to work there.
 It’s a good idea to check with the state licensing board before making any plans.

 Advanced Nursing Degrees

-Once qualified as a registered nurse, there are a huge range of advanced nursing degrees that you can choose from.
-Advanced degrees are offered in traditional classroom settings or online, with flexible online programs that are designed with busy nurses in mind, enabling you to fit additional study around your career.
+Once qualified as a registered nurse, there is a huge range of advanced nursing degrees that you can choose from.
+Advanced degrees are offered in traditional classroom settings or online, with flexible online programs that are designed with busy nurses in mind, enabling you to fit additional studies around your career.